About the San Antonio

 The Botanical Garden’s tranquil 38 acres serve as a living museum of native and imported plant life for visitors to appreciate, learn from and enjoy.

-The vision of the San Antonio Botanical Garden is to be the best regional botanical garden in the U.S., recognized nationally for commitment to outstanding displays, botanical diversity, education, environmental stewardship and experiences that connect people to the natural world.
-The Botanical Garden embraces the sense of place that makes San Antonio unique.
+San Antonio Botanical Garden is a world-class garden recognized for outstanding horticulture displays, botanical diversity, education, conservation, and experiences that connect people to the natural world.
+The Garden embraces the sense of place that makes San Antonio unique.

 The San Antonio Botanical Garden was first imagined nearly eight decades ago by civic influencers Mrs. R. R. Witt and Mrs. Joseph Murphy.
 Forty years of planning and partnerships finally blossomed on May 3, 1980, with the official opening of the Botanical Garden.